-B. Ensuring openness and comprehensive stakeholder engagement

-- Openness - Engaging comprehensively with institutional stakeholders - Engaging with individual citizens and service users effectively - Annual accounts are published in a timely manner to help communicate the Council's financial position and performance. - A new Council Plan 2024-2028, approved by Full Council on the 14 December 2023, is available to the public on the Council's website. - All Committee, Cabinet and Council reports clearly outline their purpose, so any resident reading the report can understand what is trying to be achieved.
+- B. Ensuring openness and comprehensive stakeholder engagement - Openness - Engaging comprehensively with institutional stakeholders - Engaging with individual citizens and service users effectively - Annual accounts are published in a timely manner to help communicate the Council's financial position and performance. - A new Council Plan 2024-2028, approved by Full Council on the 14 December 2023, is available to the public on the Council's website. - All Committee, Cabinet and Council reports clearly outline their purpose, so any resident reading the report can understand what is trying to be achieved.
 Reports also address financial, legal, equalities, and risk implications, along with those for the climate change, biodiversity and ecological emergencies, to aid understanding of the potential impact of their recommendations. - A visual impact assessment tool has been developed to support good decision making, clearly mapping out social, economic and environmental impacts and using a red, amber, green traffic light status.
-This will be embedded in our report template during 2024-25. - The roles and responsibilities of the executive (Cabinet), non-executive, scrutiny and officer functions are defined in the Council's Constitution. - A Scheme of Delegation of powers to officers is included within the Constitution. - Communication channels with staff include one-to-one and team meetings, a quarterly briefing from the Chief Executive, a weekly update email from Publica Directors (Keeping you Connected) and an online portal (intranet).
-In addition, monthly staff webinars are held covering a wide range of topics and allow for Q&A session. - An Executive Leadership Team, comprising the Chief Executive, the S151 Officer, Monitoring Officer and Publica's Locality Lead Assistant Directors, meets monthly to discuss and action a variety of management issues including projects, Cabinet forward plan, budget, strategic risk, health and safety, and corporate governance. - A customer feedback form is available publicly for handling comments, complaints and compliments and the Council's website includes different ways for customers to give feedback or access services.
-A customer satisfaction survey is carried out throughout the year on the telephone, email and web services provided, with the Council receiving very high satisfaction scores for telephone contact. - Ensuring clear channels of communication with all sections of the community and other stakeholders and ward members providing a local point of contact for the district's residents. - The ability for members of the public to ask questions at Cabinet meetings, Overview and Scrutiny Committee meetings and meetings of the Full Council. - Emergency powers contained within the Council's Constitution provide the necessary facilities to allow decisions to be made by the Chief Executive and/or the Section 151 Officer in consultation with the Council Leader, with a report being made to the next available meeting. - Quarterly reports to Cabinet outlining financial and service performance, along with progress in achieving the Council's priorities and objectives.
-The performance report is scrutinised by the Overview and Scrutiny committee and published on the Council's website.
+The roles and responsibilities of the executive (Cabinet), non-executive, scrutiny and officer functions are defined in the Council's Constitution. - A Scheme of Delegation of powers to officers is included within the Constitution. - Communication channels with staff include one-to-one and team meetings, a quarterly briefing from the Chief Executive, a weekly update email from Publica Directors (Keeping you Connected) and an online portal.
+In addition, regular staff webinars are held covering a wide range of topics and allow for Q&A session. - An Executive Leadership Team, comprising the Chief Executive, Director of Finance and Resources (the \$151 Officer), Head of Governance (the Monitoring Officer) and Director of Communities and Place, meets weekly to discuss and action a variety of management issues including projects, Cabinet forward plan, budget, strategic risk, health and safety, and corporate governance. - A customer feedback form is available publicly for handling comments, complaints and compliments and the Council's website includes different ways for customers to give feedback or access services.
+A customer satisfaction survey is carried out throughout the year on the telephone, email and web services provided, with the Council receiving very high satisfaction scores for telephone contact. - Ensuring clear channels of communication with all sections of the community and other stakeholders and ward members providing a local point of contact for the district's residents. - The ability for members of the public to ask questions at Cabinet meetings, Overview and Scrutiny Committee meetings and meetings of the Full Council. - Emergency powers contained within the Council's Constitution provide the necessary authority to allow decisions to be made by the Chief Executive and/or the Section 151 Officer in consultation with the Council Leader, with a report being made to the next available meeting. - Quarterly reports to Cabinet outlining financial and service performance, along with progress in achieving the Council's priorities and objectives.
+The performance report is scrutinised by the Overview and Scrutiny committee and published on the Council's website. - The Council publishes transparency data on its website which includes supplier payments, senior management structure charts and the Annual Pay Policy Statement.
+Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information request and the procedure that will be followed to answer the request. - The Council is accountable to the Information Commissioner's Office.

-- The Council publishes transparency data on its website which includes supplier payments, senior management structure charts and the Annual Pay Policy Statement.
-Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information request and the procedure that will be followed to answer the request. - The Council is accountable to the Information Commissioner's Office. - Council, Cabinet and committee meetings are webcast live and the recordings are available to view on the Council's website.
+Council, Cabinet and committee meetings are webcast live and the recordings are available to view on the Council's website.